SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/1st Echelon/Statblocks/Rival Null.md

     target: Two creatures or objects
     effects:
       - roll: Power Roll + 2
-        tier1: 7 damage; the null shifts up to 2 square
+        tier1: 7 damage; the null shifts up to 2 squares
         tier2: 10 damage; the null shifts up to 3 squares
         tier3: 13 damage; the null shifts up to 4 squares
   - type: feature